H4PE0N/Competitive-Programming/README.md

 The third  folder  contains  object  files,  those  are created from the source files that are located  in  the other folder.
-The object files are the reason  why  the compile time  is  so  fast.
+The object files are the reason  why  the compile-time  is  so  fast.
 Thanks  to  them  and  the makefile, you can compile your program in milliseconds.

 The fourth and last folder contains source  files  that